 Unlimited text chat and search, group video conferencing, one-on-one video calls, 2GB of cloud storage (opens in new tab) per person (or 10GB across the entire team) and access to web-based versions of Word (opens in new tab), Excel (opens in new tab), PowerPoint and OneNote (opens in new tab) all come free of charge.

 However, the free version of Microsoft Teams lacks a few important security and administration facilities - such as enforced multi-factor authentication, single sign-on and user management - that most businesses are likely to need.

 If you’re looking to upgrade your Microsoft Teams subscription, there are three options (opens in new tab)available: Microsoft 365 Business Basic, Microsoft 365 Business Standard and Microsoft 365 Business Premium.

 Microsoft 365 Business Basic is available for $5.00 per user per month (£3.80/AU$6.90), and includes the ability to schedule and record Microsoft Teams meetings, boosts the file storage capacity to 1TB per user and includes the additional security features mentioned above.

 Office 365 Business Standard, meanwhile, costs $12.50 per user per month (£9.40/AU$17.20).
-It features all the benefits of the cheaper package, but also includes desktop versions of Microsoft’s famous productivity applications (Word, Excel, PowerPoint etc.) and business apps such as Bookings, Invoicing and MileIQ.
+It features all the benefits of the cheaper package, but also includes desktop versions of Microsoft’s famous productivity applications (opens in new tab) (Word, (opens in new tab) Excel (opens in new tab), PowerPoint (opens in new tab) etc.) and business apps such as Bookings, Invoicing and MileIQ.